Professional development for productivity

 Participation in the Facebook group is entirely optional, but many club members view it as an integral part of their success.
 You’ll get the best results from the club by checking in to the group once or twice a week, and skimming through the posts to find encouragement, accountability, and productivity tips other members have discovered.

-What’s the focus area for each month?
+What’s the focus for each month?

-January 1st, 2017, and will progress through the 12 focus areas in this order:
+The next group will begin on July 1st, 2017, and will progress through the 12 focus areas in this order:

 January: Grading & Assessment